MLD3/brain_age_prediction/README.md

                         The downsampling rate of the data.
 Either 1, 2 or 3.
                         Defaults to 3.
   --pncDataType PNCDATATYPE
-                        One of AVG, MAX, NAIVE, POOL_MIX, COMBINE.
+                        One of AVG, MAX, NAIVE, POOL_MIX, COMBINE, CONCAT.
 Defaults to AVG.
 						If set, dataScale cannot be specified.
   --listType LISTTYPE   Only valid for ABIDE and ADHD.
 One of strat or site.
   --depthwise DEPTHWISE